linklab/link_rl/INSTALL_WIN.md

 # Installation for Windows
-Notice: Gym do not officially support Windows
+Notice: Gym does not officially support Windows

 - Create environment
   ```commandline